xinteksik/synology-download-station-ulozto.cz/README.md

 # synology-download-station-ulozto.cz
 Download Station Unofficial host file for Czech server Ulozto.cz.

 !
-Only url with prefix like http://ulozto.cz/... is implemented yet. !
+Only url with prefix like http://ulozto.cz/... is implemented yet !
+!
+Only Premium Account !

 # notes
 To create package use in linux "tar zcf ulozto.host INFO ulozto.php".